LeoQK/Manual/README.md

 ## Gaming for Enterprise

+> "I don't know how to access StarCraft people.
+No one puts it on their resume."
+>
+> Tobi Lutke, CEO, Shopify

 Playing difficult games like StarCraft II or Dark Souls means honing skills like strategic planning, managing incomplete information, and fast adaptation under pressure.